What your money can do

 Cancer Research UK pioneers research to bring forward the day when all cancers are cured.
 The generosity of our supporters has enabled the charity to lead the world in discovering and developing newer, kinder treatments and get closer to cures.

-Each year our scientists get closer to finding cures for cancers – whether through targeted treatment or simply detecting cancers earlier.
+Each year our scientists get closer to finding cures for cancers.
 With the continued help of our supporters we can accelerate our progress against this devastating disease.

-Find out how money raised at Shine in 2012 is helping to turn lab discoveries at the Paterson Institute into treatments:
+Find out how money raised at Shine is helping to turn lab discoveries at the Barts Cancer Institute in London into cancer treatments:

 How your money can help